Museums & Galleries

 Tel: +30 210 900 0901National Archaeological Museum

 Did you know?
-Byzantine painters used gold to add depth or, in frescoes especially, to emphasise the distance separating the figures in the icons from the material world.
+Byzantine painters used gold to emphasize the distance separating the figures in the icons from the material world.

 Tel: +30 213 213 9517Byzantine and Christian Museum

 An exceptional museum with a collection of more than 500,000 artefacts, the Numismatic Museum is a literal treasury of historical data tracing the political, commercial, religious, and social life of Greek or other city-states, kings, and rulers through the ages.
 The collection specializes mainly in coins as well as medals, lead balls, seals, weights, spears, and talents dating from the 14th century BCE to today.